Keith-Tachibana/Star_Wars_Memory_Match_Game/guides/features/tracking-stats.md

       - `accuracy`
       - `games_played`
     - To correctly update `accuracy`
-      - Declare a variable in the `displayStats` function and store the result of calling `calculateAverage` function you created in the previous step
+      - Declare a variable in the `displayStats` function and store the result of calling `calculateAccuracy` function you created in the previous step
-      - Use the value returned from the `calculateAverage` function to update the text in the proper `aside` child element
+      - Use the value returned from the `calculateAccuracy` function to update the text in the proper `aside` child element

 ### Design Docs